mozilla/blurts-server/docs/adr/0005-feature-flags.md

 A good naming **convention** I found is as follows:
 ```
-section_featurepurpose_service
+section_purpose_service
 ```

 The feature name example that follows has three parts:
-1. section: we present the name of the section the feature is gating.
+1. section (optional): we present the name of the section of the app the feature is gating (free/premium).
-2. purpose: indicates what the feature does
+2. purpose: indicates what the feature does (can be tied to an epic name)
-3. layer: where in the stack the feature is located
+3. service: where in the stack the feature is located (subsection of an epic)

 An **example** of such names would be:
 ```
-settings_premium_email
+settings_subplat_email
 ```

 In this example, the feature is gating functionality in the "settings" section.
 It is a part of the "premium" feature.
 The main area of concern is the "email"